oSoc19/reliability-score-backend/README.md

 ### Resources

 We have a single resource available at `/connections?from={departureStation}&to={arrivalStation}&time={time}&date={date}&timesel={arrival or departure}`.
-In comparison to the iRail API documentation, all of our arguments are required.
+In comparison to the iRail API documentation, all of the arguments are required.
 In case an argument is missing, a `HTTP 400: Bad request` is returned.

 - **from**: The name of the departure station, for example: `Vilvoorde`.
 - **to**: The name of the arrival station, for example: `Brugge`.